AFRICAN SUPER CUP 2015 - Entente Setif beat Al Ahly on penalties 6:5

 YAYA TOURE AFRICA CUP 2015 MAN CITY

-Toure captained his country to a first Africa Cup of Nations triumph since 1992 in Equatorial Guinea this year.
+Toure captained his country to its first Africa Cup of Nations triumph since 1992 in Equatorial Guinea this year.

 "I think now my target is done," Toure told BBC's Sportsworld programme.

-"I want to wait a couple of days for what I will decide for my future."
+"I want to wait a couple of days for what I will decide on my future."

-Toure was speaking in Ivory Coast's largest port city Abidjan, where the African champions have just played two celebratory friendly matches
+Toure was speaking in the Ivory Coast's largest port city, Abidjan, where the African champions have just played two celebratory friendly matches

 2:0 win over Uganda